-ORPress Monitor button and listen for activity.
+Press Monitor button and listen for activity.

-- Adjust volume, if necessary. - 4 Press and hold PTT to transmit; release to listen.
+- Adjust volume, if necessary. က - Press and hold PTT to transmit; release to listen.

-Send Emergency Alarm
+Send an Emergency Alarm

-Radio on and press Emergency button.
-You see red LED; you hear short, medium-pitched tone.

-2 When dispatcher's acknowledgment is received, you hear four tones; alarm ends; radio exits emergency.
+- see red LED; you hear short, medium-pitched Radio on and press Emergency button.
+You tone. - EMERGENCY Display shows (2 - When acknowledgment is received, you hear four tones; alarm ends; radio exits emergency. က

-Send Silent Emergency Alarm
+Send a Silent Emergency Alarm

 - Radio on and press Emergency button.
-You see no LED; you hear no tone. - Press PTT.
+You see no LED; you hear no tone. - Press PTT. - Press and hold Emergency button for one Alarm continues until you exit by: second က - Press and release PTT